 While not directly related to sales territory planning, it’s important for businesses to consider their sales rep tenure, career paths, and skills when assigning territories.
 According to Xactly Insights 15+ years of aggregated pay and performance data, sales reps hit their peak performance at three years.

 In year one, sales reps are still learning the industry and products, so companies may consider this in territory assignment.
 At year five, sales reps often begin to decline in performance.
-While performance drops can occur for several different reasons, it’s important for organizations to use tenure as an opportunity to switch up sales team territory assignment, roles, and responsibilities.
+While performance drops can occur for several different reasons, it’s important for organizations to use tenure as an opportunity to switch up sales team territory assignments, roles, and responsibilities.

 7. Continuously Analyze Your Plan & Improve

 Like all parts of a strategic sales plan, a sales territory map’s performance should be analyzed on a continuous basis.
 This gives leadership deeper visibility into territory performance and the ability to proactively make changes before problems derail performance.
 That way, territories are always optimized and performance and ROI are maximized.